sburba/Tvdb-Api-Android/README.md

 Tvdb-Api-Android
 ================

-Tvdb API that uses Volley for easy asynchronous API requests on Android.
+Tvdb API for easy asynchronous API requests on Android.

 ## Usage
 All TvdbApi calls are asynchronous, so you will need to create listeners to receive responses